TritonDataCenter/manta-marlin/docs/index.md

 Each compute node can batch its Moray updates from all tasks for up to N seconds, sharply reducing the number of requests required.
-Similarly, job workers can batch job state updates for many jobs up to N seconds.
-Batching of "location" GET requests is discussed above, under "job workers".
-Thus, the total number of Moray-wide requests should be boundable to something like (# of workers \* # of compute zone lackeys) / (N seconds), where N is how frequently each agent updates Moray.
+Similarly, job supervisors can batch job state updates for many jobs up to N seconds.
+Batching of "location" GET requests is discussed above, under "job supervisors".
+Thus, the total number of Moray-wide requests should be boundable to something like (# of supervisors \* # of compute zone lackeys) / (N seconds), where N is how frequently each agent updates Moray.
 These requests should mostly be distributed across all shards.